 Once the turkey has been slathered in the herb butter, transfer the roasting pan into the preheated oven and roast uncovered.

-When the turkey breast has reached its ideal temperature, remove it from the oven, and let it rest on the countertop for 15-20 minutes before carving.
+When the turkey breast has reached its ideal temperature and has crispy skin, remove it from the oven, and let it rest on the countertop for 15-20 minutes before carving.

-I do not like to cover my turkey breast with foil at this point because the steam can sometimes make the skin become soggy, which is not tasty.
+I do not like to cover my turkey breast with aluminum foil at this point because the steam can sometimes make the skin become soggy.

 Erin’s Easy Entertaining Tips